We don’t support this browser anymore.

 Performance Analysis

 Vanguard LifeStrategy funds don't have an explicit benchmark that they aim to either track or outperform.
 Their goal is to maintain the various splits between shares and bonds and ensure that those are kept too tightly.
-The funds with the most investments in shares may perform best as global stock markets perform strongly over this time.
+The funds with the most investments in shares have performed best as global stock markets have performed strongly over the past decade.
 The funds with more in bonds may not grow as much, but they serve their purpose of reducing volatility and falling less when markets are rocky.
 We wouldn't expect the funds with more invested in shares to hold up so well when markets fall.

 Investment Philosophy